 - Review the full guidelines prepared below about material gifts.

-- For general library materials, contact Susan Keely
+- For general library materials, contact Sarah Falls

-- For music and media materials, contact Leslie Kamtmann, Head, Music and Media Library.
+- For music and media materials, contact Leslie Kamtman, Head, Music and Media Library.

 The library collections of the UNCSA Library at the University of North Carolina School of the Arts (UNCSA) have been developed to provide students, faculty, staff, and local patrons with the information and materials essential to effective scholarship and inquiry.
 Many important volumes, journals, recordings, and other library materials have been acquired through the generosity of donors.
 It is due to this generosity that the UNCSA Library has developed a library gift policy to help guide prospective donors.